dydxprotocol/solo/docs/websocket.md

 ### Orders

-The orders channel allowsa clients to subscribe to orders and fills pertaining to the wallet address.
+The orders channel allows clients to subscribe to orders and fills pertaining to the wallet address.

 #### Subscribing

-To subscribe send:
+To subscribe, send:

 ```json
 {